clusterlink-net/clusterlink/design-proposals/policy-attributes.md

  is partially addressed by assigning different trustworthiness measures to different attributes.

 ## Proposal

+Every connection has a source and a destination.
+While the source is a specific workload instance (e.g., a Pod), the destination is a Service (i.e., collection of instances).
+Kubernetes does not have an equivalent grouping concept for "clients" as it does for "servers", thus, we assign and process attributes at the workload (specific client instance) and the Service (a collection of potential destinations - actual instance selection is left to Kubernetes mechanism and out of scope).
+Note that, in the future, we may leverage Kubernetes constructs such as `ReplicaSet` or `Deployment` as a convenience grouping mechanism, though this will not replace the attribute set defined herein.

 We propose to have attributes defined at different scope/layer, with each object implicitly assigned attributes of containing layer: